Municipality Finance Plc

 President and CEO

-Measured by the group's balance sheet, Municipality Finance Plc (MuniFin) is Finland's second largest credit institution.
+Measured by the balance sheet, MuniFin (Municipality Finance Plc) is Finland's second largest credit institution: the company's balance sheet totals nearly EUR 35 billion.
 The company is owned by Finnish municipalities, the public sector pension fund Keva and the Republic of Finland.
-MuniFin is an integral part of the Finnish public economy.

 The Municipality Finance Group also includes the subsidiary company, Financial Advisory Services Inspira Ltd.